-Appeal means a request for a review of the floodplain administrator's interpretation of any provision of this ordinance or a request for a variance.
+Appeal.
+A request for a review of the Floodplain Administrator's interpretation of any provision of this ordinance.

-ASCE 24 means a standard titled flood-resistant design and construction that is referenced by the Florida Building Code.
-ASCE 24 is developed and published by the American Society of Civil Engineers, Reston, Virginia.
+ASCE 24.
+A standard titled Flood Resistant Design and Construction that is referenced by the Florida Building Code.
+ASCE 24 is developed and published by the American Society of Civil Engineers, Reston, VA.

-Base flood means a flood having a one-percent chance of being equaled or exceeded in any given year.
+Base flood.
+A flood having a one-percent chance of being equaled or exceeded in any given year.
 [Also defined in FBC, B, Section 1612.2.]
-The base flood is commonly referred to as the "100-year flood" or the "1-percent-annual chance flood."
+The base flood is commonly referred to as the "100-year flood" or the "one-percent-annual chance flood."

-Base flood elevation means the elevation of the base flood, including wave height, relative to the National Geodetic Vertical Datum (NGVD), North American Vertical Datum (NAVD) or other datum specified on the flood insurance rate map (FIRM).
+Base flood elevation.
+The elevation of the base flood, including wave height, relative to the national geodetic vertical datum (NGVD), North American vertical datum (NAVD) or other datum specified on the flood insurance rate map (FIRM).
 [Also defined in FBC, B, Section 1612.2.]

-Basement means the portion of a building having its floor subgrade (below ground level) on all sides.
+Basement.
+The portion of a building having its floor subgrade (below ground level) on all sides.
 [Also defined in FBC, B, Section 1612.2.]